roddersnz21/project-1/README.md

   - Used GitHub Pages as my static site hosting service
 - **Chrome DevTools**
   - Used Google Chrome DevTools to inspect, edit, debug and test my code and measure HTML and CSS files performance

+## Supported screens and browsers
+  - For this web page different screen sizes were tested and no errors were found.
+This specific sizes were validated
+    - **Mobile** 414x736 iPhone 6/7/8 Plus
+      - Below 640px media queries will adapt website to smaller screens
+    - **Tablet** 768x1024 iPad
+    - **Desktop** 1920x1024
+  - Browsers
+    - Google Chrome
+    - Firefox
+    - Safari